jfftonsic/logseq-software-engineering/pages/Junit.md

+- What does `@Transactional` mean if you annotate your test suite with it?
+  #jpa #transaction #database
+	- That every test method in your suite is surrounded by an overarching Spring transaction.
+This transaction will be rolled back at the end of the test method regardless of it's outcome.
 - Using [[Test Fixtures]] to initialize a [[PostgreSQL]] [[Testcontainer]] and prepare system properties for a follow-up [[Spring Boot Test]]
 	- code:
 	  collapsed:: true